Cornus florida 'Rubra'

 This dogwood does well in full sun, partial shade.

 The Red Dogwood grows in acidic, loamy, moist, rich, sandy, well drained, clay soils.

 This dogwood has rounded shape.

-This is a good tree for planting near utility lines, next to buildings, or near patios.
+This is a good tree for planting near utility lines, next to larger buildings, or near patios.
 It is also an excellent contrast tree for larger evergreen backgrounds.
 The fruit is a favorite of songbirds.

 Moist, well-drained soil

 The leaves are opposite, oval or ovate, 3-6" long, and are dark green.

 This tree has glossy, red fruit eaten by birds when ripened in the fall.

 Red flowers in spring and reddish-purple leaves in the fall.
 The glossy red fruits provide food for songbirds.
 Stems are a soft gray and bark is scaly.
 Partial shade; prefers moist, acidic, well-drained soil.
 Grows to 25', with a 25' spread. (zones 5-9)

 When you order trees from The Arbor Day Foundation, your order is guaranteed to arrive in a good, healthy condition or we'll replace them at no charge.
 Your trees will be shipped at a suitable time for planting.